asigalov61/Optimus-VIRTUOSO/README.md

 ***

-BONUS: Optimus VIRTUOSO: Relative Global Attention Edition
+BEST OF BOTH WORLDS: Optimus VIRTUOSO: Relative Global Attention Edition

+GPT2 + RPR = AWESOME

+If OpenAi's MuseNet and Google Piano Transformer would have a baby, that would be it :)

 [![Open In Colab][colab-badge2]][colab-notebook2]